 Download Curriculum Vitae

 Trained as a medical anthropologist, Simon Craddock Lee, Ph.D., M.P.H., joined the faculty in late 2008 as Assistant Professor in the Department of Clinical Sciences.
-Prior to moving to Dallas, Dr. Lee was a Cancer Prevention Fellow in the ethics of prevention and public health at the National Cancer Institute (NCI), where he also served as Co-Chair of the Culture & Qualitative Research Interest Group, a scientific intramural association of the NIH.
+Prior to be recruited to Dallas, Dr. Lee was a Cancer Prevention Fellow in the ethics of prevention and public health at the National Cancer Institute (NCI), where he also served as Co-Chair of the Culture & Qualitative Research Interest Group, a scientific intramural association of the NIH.

 In Dallas, Dr, Lee's research focuses on the culture and organization of cancer care delivery systems for underserved patients and communities.
-He conducts cancer disparities research as a member of the Population Sciences and Cancer Control group within the Harold C. Simmons Cancer Center.
-He is principal investigator of an implementation study expanding rural breast cancer screening and patient navigation in 17 rural counties in North Texas funded by a prevention grant from the Cancer Prevention & Research Institute of Texas (CPRIT).
+He conducts cancer disparities research as a member of the Population Sciences & Cancer Control group within the Harold C. Simmons Cancer Center.
+He is principal investigator of a mixed-methods implementation study expanding rural breast cancer screening and patient navigation in 17 rural counties in North Texas funded by a prevention grant from the Cancer Prevention & Research Institute of Texas (CPRIT).
 He is leading or contributing to studies to optimize cancer screening in both urban and rural underserved, as well as developing behavioral theory in social decision-making among patients with cancer.
 Active disease sites include lung, colorectal, breast and HPV/cervical cancers through research support from the NCI and American Cancer Society (ACS).